 Walt Burton is a founding partner at Thompson Burton PLLC.

-As a commercial real estate attorney, Walt has extensive experience representing developers, investors, and lenders in a diverse range of commercial real estate transactions, including industrial, office, multi-family, and retail projects.
+As a commercial real estate attorney, Walt has extensive experience representing owners, developers, investors, and lenders in a diverse range of commercial real estate transactions, including industrial, office, multi-family, and retail projects.
 His practice includes real estate finance, acquisition, disposition, development, and leasing.
 Walt’s clients love his broad range of experience and often comment that he has a perspective and eye for detail that is unmatched in the industry.
-Walt’s real estate skills were sharpened during his more than 6 years of practice with Atlanta based international law firm Troutman Sanders LLP, where he worked on numerous real estate and corporate transactions.
+Walt’s real estate skills were sharpened during his more than 6 years of practice with Atlanta based international law firm Troutman Pepper, where he worked on numerous commercial real estate and corporate transactions.

 Walt has written dozens of articles regarding commercial real estate and currently maintains a Commercial Real Estate Law Blog where he blogs about local and national commercial real estate issues.
 Walt is also a guest columnist for the Nashville Business Journal.

 Walt was selected as part of the Georgia Bar’s YLD Leadership Academy for 2010.
 In 2012, the University of Tennessee College of Law recognized Walt as one of the Top Ten Alumni Ten Years Out and the Nashville Business Journal named Walt to the Top 40 Under 40 in Nashville for 2014.
 Walt was selected as a Mid-South Rising Star by Super Lawyers Magazine from 2013 – 2016, and as a Mid-South Super Lawyer in 2018 through 2020.
 Walt has also been selected as one of the Best Lawyers in America for Real Estate Law for 2020 – 2021.